garystafford/cd-maturity-model/README.md

 ## Data

-Currently, data is stored in the `js/data/data_radar.js` file as an array of JavaScript object literals.
-It would be very easy to convert the project to use a data source, such as a static JSON file or MongoDB.
+Currently, the CD Maturity Model data is stored in the `js/data/data_radar.js` file, as an array of JavaScript object literals.
+It would be very easy to convert the project to use a data source, such as a static JSON or YAML file, or MongoDB database.

 ```javascript
 CATEGORIES = [